State and Local Policy Database

 Public Lighting

-Honolulu has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
+Honolulu has a lighting ordinance to minimize light pollution from streetlights.
 In 2019, the City completed conversion of all 53,000 street lights to LEDs.
 This was completed in conjunction with Hawaii Energy who implements the public benefits charge-funded energy efficiency programs in Hawaii.
 The upgrades are expected to use 60% less energy, equivalent to eliminating 14,400 tons of greenhouse gases each year and save $5 million annually.

 Inclusive procurement